 INTRODUCING THE NEW CHILDREN'S SENSORY GARDEN!

 The Friendly Garden Club of Traverse City, Michigan, is embarking on an exciting new project in partnership with The Botanic Garden.
 Our club has taken on the responsibility of creating, developing, and maintaining a children's sensory garden located in the heart of Traverse City on the grounds of The Botanic Garden at Historic Barns Park.
 The mission of this garden is to invite children of all ages to explore and experience meaningful connections with nature through the five senses.
 This garden is designed to create an engaging outdoor learning environment by offering elements that will spur creative and active play, open-ended discovery, fine and gross motor skills, and language development thru various levels of interaction.
 In addition, this garden will be a sanctuary providing educational, therapeutic, and safe garden experiences that promote the love of gardening and environmental responsibility that can be enjoyed by all visitors--both young and old alike.
-Wouldn't you love to be a part of this exciting project?

 IMAGINE . . .